 Unfortunately some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate websites that promote unhealthy lifestyles, extremist behaviour and criminal activity.

-The school's Online Safety Policy and Acceptable Use Policies, available on the school website and in the staff Google TeamDrive, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's Online Safety Policy and Acceptable Use Policies, available on the school website and the staff Google Shared Drive, explain how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.

-All staff receive e-safety training and the school's e-safety coordinator is Cheryl Brotherton.
+All staff receive e-safety training and the school's e-safety coordinator is C Brotherton.

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
+To minimise inappropriate use, as a school, we do not permit the use by pupils of personal (ie not school property) electronic devices and in particular mobile phones.